quentinleguennec/flutter-progress-loader-overlay/README.md

 You have full control over the widget shown in the loader too, including any animation.
 You could even play a video there, or some soothing elevator music, up to you.

-You also have access to a modified version of `WillPopScope` that makes it a breath to react when users press the back button when your loader is showing (and either prevent navigation or allow it and dismiss the loader).
+You also have access to a modified version of `PopScope` that makes it a breeze to users navigation gestures when your loader is showing (and either prevent navigation or allow it and dismiss the loader).

 Showing and dismissing the loader is as simple as that:
 ```